VisualFP/docs/SA/design_concept/content/design/design_specification_application.typ

 ]

 After some consideration, we have decided to go with the explicit style.
+The main reason for this decision was that the explicit style doesn't scale well, while the elaborate style doesn't lose much readability.

-We image the elaborate style to behave the following way:
+We imagine the elaborate style to behave the following way:

 1. A type-hole of a value $A_1 arrow.r ... arrow.r A_n$ is encountered.
 2. A value of type